AnthonyDickson/HIVE/README.md

 - RGB Video
 - The HIVE dataset format (see [HIVE Dataset Format](#hive-dataset-format))

-The above datasets are automatically converted to the VTM format.
+The above datasets are automatically converted to the HIVE dataset format.

 ## Output Format
 Each 3D video is saved to a folder with the glTF formatted mesh files and JSON metadata: